740i/Writeups/skytower/skytower.md

 ![](pics/2.PNG)

 OK then we have some creds for the ssh that's behind this proxy.
-So we setup our /etc/proxychains.conf to use the http proxy on port 3128  then we can ssh into the box.
+The next step is setup our /etc/proxychains.conf to use the http proxy on port 3128 then we can ssh into the box.
 ```
 root@kali:~/machines/skytower# proxychains ssh john@192.168.56.101
 ProxyChains-3.1 (http://proxychains.sf.net)